maromato/Imaging_dynamic_mTOR/README.md

 https://github.com/maromato/olympus_oib_tiff_converter.py

-## Code for QC, Alignment, counting of RNA-seq for Fig 3A and Fig 4G.
+## 2. Code for QC, Alignment, counting of RNA-seq for Fig 3A and Fig 4G.

-STAR software was used as described in the link.
+The code will be available upon request.

-## Code for RNA-seq analysis for Fig 3A and Fig 4G.
+## 3. Code for RNA-seq analysis for Fig 3A and Fig 4G.

 This is currently underconstuction.

-## Code for microarray analysis and survival for Fig 3D&F, S3B-D.
+## 4. Code for microarray analysis and survival for Fig 3D&F, S3B-D.

 The code is available in the link below.

 https://github.com/maromato/humanAML_MTOR

-## Code for clontracer analysis for Fig 4K, S4G&H.
+## 5. Code for clontracer analysis for Fig 4K, S4G&H.

 The code will be provided upon request.

-## Code for Image analysis for Fig S5E-F.
+## 6. Code for Image analysis for Fig S5E-F.
 This is currently underconstuction.

 The code is available in the link below (UNDER CONSTRUCTION)